Mapping a Table to Data Properties

 The ontology contains the property schema:sku that is well-suited to represent the values stored in our column productnumber.
 Its name stands for Stock Keeping Unit (SKU), which is a merchant-specific identifier for a product or a service that is typically printed as a scannable barcode.

-In Ontopic Studio we reuse the already existing template data:production-product/{productid} for generating entities in our Knowledge Graph.
+In Ontopic Studio we reuse the already existing template data:production-product/{productid} for generating entities in our knowledge graph.
 We created the template to represent the instances of the class schema:Product and here we use it to connect the property schema:sku to the column productnumber.
 Since the column productnumber is stored in the data source as varchar (a string field with a variable size), it gets automatically assigned to the datatype xsd:string.

 The second property we consider is schema:name, which we map to the column name in lenses.production.product following the same process.
 Since the column name is also a string value, it also gets assigned to the datatype xsd:string.